DappCoderr/Whitelist_Dapp/README.md

-# Build an NFT Collection with a whitelist using Hardhat and Solidity
+# Build an NFT Collection with a whitelist

 ### Problem: